 Why is Algol the Demon Star?

+What’s the scariest star in the sky?
 If you were one of the early stargazers, you might have chosen Algol in the constellation Perseus.
-Early astronomers nicknamed Algol the Demon Star.
-Bwahaha!
+That is probably why early astronomers nicknamed Algol the Demon Star.
+Shivers!

 Modern-day astronomy has unlocked the secret of Algol’s mood swings.
 It’s an eclipsing binary star.
-This kind of binary is composed of two stars, with each star revolving around the other.
+This kind of binary star is composed of two stars, with each star revolving around the other.
 From Earth, we see the orbital plane of this binary star almost exactly edge-on.
 Therefore, when the dimmer of the two stars swings in front of the brighter star, we see Algol at minimum brightness.